Folgue02/vindchat/README.md

 # VindChat

 ## About VindChat
-*VindChat* its a TCP / IP server written in python using the `socket` module.
+*VindChat* it's a TCP / IP server written in python using the `socket` module.

 ## Getting started